webplatform/docs-wpd/FAQ/index.md

 See the article on [[server-side_languages|server-side languages]] for more details.

+===How does webplatform.org influence W3C specs?===

+It is yet to be seen how this will play out  — webplatform.org increases connectivity and participation in open standards, and proviudes a good place to discuss the practicality of difference specs, but will probably not have direct consequences for the W3C Working Groups that write the specs.

+Different things will probably happen in different situations:

+* People who have ideas for technology X can start a W3C Community Group to work on use cases and requirements.
+They are free and have the right amount of patent protection.
+* A Working Group could be paired with a Community Group (or Interest Group); in such cases broad discussions  can happen in the CG (or IG) and specs can be written in the WG.
+This model has worked in the past.
+* A Working Group may see some activity happening on webplatform.org and realize they need to change something, or correct something on webplatform.org.

 ===Can I translate articles on WPD?===

 WPD is not yet set up for handling article translations.
 We are working on it, so this facility should appear soon.